 Adjust the Resolution.
-If you are not going to print the image it's recommended to use 72 dpi as image resolution.
+If you are going to print the image it's recommended to use 300 dpi, for web - 72 dpi.

 Sharpness (0-100).
 The parameter increases image sharpness by intensifying the color contrast between the neighboring pixels.
 The higher the value of the parameter, the sharper the image becomes.